microsoft/Accera/docs/Manual/07 Plans - Operations and Optimizations.md

 [//]: # (Project: Accera)
-[//]: # (Version: v1.2.1)
+[//]: # (Version: v1.2.3)

-# Section 7: Plans - Vectorization and Parallelization
+# Section 7: Plans - Operations and Optimizations
-The plan includes operations and optimizations that control instruction pipelining, vectorized SIMD instructions, and parallelization.
+We can control target-specific operations and optimizations using a plan.
+Examples include instruction pipelining, applying SIMD vector instructions, and so on.

 ## `unroll`
 By default, each dimension of the iteration space is implemented as a for-loop.
 The `unroll` instruction marks a dimension for *unrolling* rather than looping.
 Imagine the following nest that multiplies the entries of an array by a constant: